Every Elementary Higher Topos has a Natural Number Object: Applications of Natural Number Objects

-\begin{remone} The result of this subsection is that we can define various infinite colimits internally in an elementary higher topos.
-Ideally, we will use sequential colimits in future works to make various classical topological constructions in an elementary higher topos. \end{remone}
+The result of this subsection is that we can define various infinite colimits internally in an elementary $(\infty,1)$-topos.
+These constructions can for example be used to study truncations in an elementary $(\infty,1)$-topos \cite{rasekh2018truncations}.